yasithrashan/yasithrashan/README.md

 ## About Me

 I'm a Computer Science student at the University of Westminster, specializing in Software Engineering.
-Passionate about creating innovative solutions using modern technologies, I have experience with Java, React, Node.js, and Spring Boot.
-My expertise spans both front-end and back-end development, and I'm committed to building impactful applications that solve real-world problems.
+Passionate about creating innovative solutions using modern technologies, I'm committed to building impactful applications that solve real-world problems.
+Currently seeking opportunities as a Software Engineering intern to apply my skills and continue expanding my technical knowledge.

 ## 🛠 Tech Stack